MathildeKirkegaardN/Docker/README.md

 ```bash
 docker run [OPTIONS] IMAGE [COMMAND] [ARG...]
 ```
+dockerrun: start a container

+-d: run in detach mode (the container runs in the background and do not tie 	up your terminal) means that the container doesn’t block your terminal from 	doing other things.

+-p 8787:8787: The first 8787 is the host machine port, and the next 8787 is the port for the container.
+We map from the host machine port to the container port.
+Hence, when you access the host and specify that you connect to port 8787 (E.g., “droplet_IP:8787”) Docker will redirect traffic to the container.
+If we are going to have a connection from the outside, we need to know the port.
+When we have a connection from the host machine to port 8787, we will be connected to the container.

+-e PASSWORD = [your_password]: Set the password for logging in to Rstudio

+--name rstudio: The name of the container |Kode: Password It is easier to use the name of the container when writing.
+The container also has a much longer name.

+-v rstudio_data:/home/rstudio: Mount the volume “rstudio_data“to the container path“/home/rstudio“

+rocker/rstudio: The name of the image that you use to install and run the docker container

 **Example**
 ```bash
 docker run -d -p 8787:8787 -e PASSWORD=au_dm_dv_student! --name rstudio -v rstudio_data:/home/rstudio rocker/rstudio